skeul/js_exam/README.md

 The project also use [Tailwindcss](https://tailwindcss.com/) framework and [Apexchart.js](https://apexcharts.com/).

+To run the project you need to install [Mongodb](https://docs.mongodb.com/manual/installation/).

 ## Running app
 Once the dependencies are installed, you need to start the project with cmd :

     $ nodemon serve

-And you can access the application through the following url [http://localhost:3000](http://localhost:3000/)
+And you can access the application through the following url [http://localhost:3000](http://localhost:3000/) The server port(3000) and the mongodb port(27017) is set in config.js